lavneethora/bob-onboard/README.md

 ## The Authentic Story

 This isn't a hypothetical problem.
-When I joined a research group at Texas Tech working on the PUF (Phishing Unified Framework) project, I spent days mapping a complex codebase with a four-level ensemble hierarchy.
-I discovered an unimplemented placeholder class (`PUFAttacker` vs the actual `PUFAttack`) only after extensive manual exploration.
-I wrote a 1,200-word tutorial documenting what I learned — the hard way.
+When I joined a research group, I spent days mapping a complex codebase with multiple abstraction layers.
+I discovered an unimplemented placeholder class only after extensive manual exploration.
+I wrote a detailed tutorial documenting what I learned — the hard way.

 **bob-onboard automates what I did manually.** The "Known Incomplete Components" section exists specifically because of that experience.
 When the mode ran on ART, it found 30+ `NotImplementedError` sites, framework-specific limitations, and TODO markers — exactly the kind of hidden information that wastes new contributors' time.